 Pederson, a native of Bellingham, Washington, earned a degree in management from Northeast Louisiana (now Louisiana-Monroe) in 1990.
 He and his wife, Jeannie, have three sons, Drew, Josh and Joel.

-Philadelphia Eagles running back Kenjon Barner rushes for 5-yard touchdown.
+Philadelphia Eagles running back Terrell Watson rushes for a 1-yard touchdown.

 Published: Jan.
 1, 2017 at 03:13 p.m.

 Philadelphia Eagles QB Carson Wentz throws a TD pass gives ball to Angels outfielder Mike Trout.